Fritz-CILT Humanitarian Logistics Certification Programmes

 Humanitarian Logisticians and Supply Chain Managers are called upon to provide responses in a variety of situations, sometimes planned for, but often happening without warning.
 In such situations, they must have the ability to quickly construct and operate a supply chain to bring relief to those in need.

 Uniquely, the Fritz Institute/CILT Humanitarian Logistics and Supply Chain programmes are designed to certify the practitioners application of their skills in relevant humanitarian aid situations.
 LLA is proud to be the exclusive learning partner delivering these programmes for the humanitarian community.

-Where other qualifications are not related to the humanitarian world, the Certification programmes have been designed by the sector for the sector.
-Updating the programmes in 2017 to include CTP has demonstrated that the programmes remain as relevant and current now as they were when they were first launched in 2006.
+Whilst other qualifications are not related to the humanitarian world, the Certification programmes have been designed by the sector for the sector.

 The suite consists of the following three programmes below.

 CHL is aimed at people working (or aspire to work) within humanitarian aid organisations in (or interacting with) supply functions, typically involving warehousing, transport and inventory.

 The Certification in Humanitarian Supply Chain Management (CHSCM) is offered as part of the Fritz Institute/CILT (UK) Humanitarian Logistics Certification Programme.

 Medical logistics is aimed at experienced logisticians and medical specialists handing the medical supply within humanitarian organisations.

 Designed for those who need to have a greater understanding of how to implement Cash Transfer programmes and for Graduates of the Certification in Logistics or Supply Chain Management programmes, for more information on these short courses please follow the links below.